 Cats, generally speaking, are total divas.
 Most cats strive to keep their coats meticulously clean, and they love to play that whole “look-but-don’t-touch” game with their human minions.
 They may pretend to be all nonchalant about most things, but it’s pretty obvious that cats take great pride in looking their best.
-My cat Abby usually plays up the diva role, but lately she’s been dealing with embarrassing problem on her normally lustrous coat: dandruff.
-Cats with dandruff just don’t get dates.
+My cat usually plays up the diva role, but lately she’s been dealing with embarrassing problem on her normally lustrous coat: dandruff.
+Cats with dandruff just don’t get dates, and they make a right mess (beyond the shed hair) on whatever they sit on.

 Just like their human counterparts, cats can develop dandruff that won’t go away through regular grooming.
 Dandruff is a common problem for cats, with some veterinarians estimating that up to 50 percent of all cats will develop it at some point in their lives.
 The white, flaky patches of dandruff found on your cat’s fur are most often the result of excessively dry skin or, in the case of overweight cats who cannot get to those “hard-to-reach places,” inadequate grooming.
 In some cases, dandruff can be a sign of a bacterial infection or parasites like mites or fleas.
 If your cat doesn’t appear to suffer from any other ailments or discomfort, a trip to the vet is probably unnecessary.
 However, dandruff usually indicates a need for some simple changes to your cat’s diet and environment.